 Background and activities

-My main research area of interest is understanding and modelling of the interplay between thermo-mechanical processing, microstructure and mechanical properties of metallic materials, mainly steel and aluminium.
+Her main research area of interest is understanding the interplay between thermo-mechanical processing, microstructure and mechanical properties of metallic materials, mainly steel and aluminium.
 The scale ranges from nanoscale (precipitates and particles) through micro scale (grain structure) to macro scale (final products/structures).
-Chemical composition, processing technique and heat treatments affects the microstructure through phase transformation, precipitation of wanted or unwanted particles and texture, which again have a great influence on performance of the end product with respect to strength, ductility, corrosion and fracture behaviour.
-The materials of interests are primarily, but not limited to, steel and aluminium.

 Scientific, academic and artistic work